 The second portion of the Incentive Fee is based on capital gains and is calculated separately for each Annual Period.
 Effective May 2, 2020, our Advisor is entitled to receive an Incentive Fee based on capital gains for each Annual Period in an amount equal to 17.5% of the amount by which (1) net realized capital gains during the period, if any, exceeds (2) gross unrealized capital depreciation, if any, during the period.
 In calculating the portion of the Incentive Fee based on capital gains payable for any period, investments are accounted for on a security-by-security basis.
 In addition, the portion of the Incentive Fee based on capital gains is determined using the "period-to-period" method pursuant to which the portion of the Incentive Fee based on capital gains for any period will be based on realized capital gains for the period reduced by realized capital losses for the period and unrealized capital depreciation for the period.
+Prior to May 2, 2020 (and since March 6, 2017), the Incentive Fee on capital gains was calculated at an annual rate of 20%.

 The Company is required under GAAP to accrue an Incentive Fee on capital gains on a hypothetical liquidation basis, based upon net realized capital gains and unrealized capital appreciation and depreciation on investments held at the end of each period.
 The accrued Incentive Fee on capital gains assumes all unrealized capital appreciation and depreciation is realized in order to reflect an Incentive Fee on capital gains (if any) that would be payable at each measurement date, even though unrealized capital appreciation is not permitted to be considered in determining the Incentive Fee on capital gains actually payable for each Annual Period under the Current Management Agreement.
-If such amount is positive at the end of the period, an Incentive Fee on capital gains is accrued equal to 17.5% of such amount for periods ended after May 2, 2020, less the amount of any Incentive Fees on capital gains already accrued during the Annual Period.
+If such amount is positive at the end of the period, an Incentive Fee on capital gains is accrued equal to 17.5% of such amount for periods ended after May 2, 2020, (or 20%, for periods ended prior to May 2, 2020), less the amount of any Incentive Fees on capital gains already accrued during the Annual Period.
 If the resulting calculation amount is negative, the accrual for GAAP in a given period may result in the reduction or reversal of Incentive Fee expense on capital gains previously accrued during the Annual Period.

-In accordance with GAAP, Incentive Fees on capital gains accrued (reversed) on a hypothetical liquidation basis for the years ended December 31, 2023, 2022 and 2021 were zero, \$(1,544,569) and 1,544,569, respectively.
-As of December 31, 2023 and 2022, the balance of accrued Incentive Fees on capital gains was zero.
+Incentive Fees on capital gains accrued (reversed) on a liquidation basis under GAAP for the years ended December 31, 2022, 2021 and 2020 were \$(1,544,569), \$1,544,569 and zero, respectively.
+As of December 31, 2022 and 2021, the balance of accrued Incentive Fees on capital gains was zero and \$1,544,569, respectively.
+However, as of December 31, 2021, no Incentive Fees on capital gains were realized and payable to the Advisor as of such date.
 There can be no assurance that unrealized capital appreciation and depreciation will be realized in the future, or that any accrued capital gains Incentive Fee will become payable under the Current Management Agreement.
 Incentive Fee amounts on capital gains actually paid by the Company will specifically exclude consideration of unrealized capital appreciation, consistent with requirements under the Investment Advisers Act of 1940 (the "Advisers Act") and the Current Management Agreement.